Considering a career in public health? Dr Yasmin Akram gives us a glimpse of what it is like.

 A good day’s work and socialising done, I head home.
 “So exactly where do you see your patients?” my father asks.
 “I don’t,” I smile.
 “My work is about the bigger picture, and I certainly do not miss the shrill of my bleep.”

-Dr Akram is a specialty registrar in public health in the Mersey Deanery.
-She can be contacted at email@example.com.
+At the time of writing, Dr Akram was a specialty registrar in public health in the Mersey Deanery.